Arithmologia: Illustrations

 The frontispiece depicts, at the top, the all-seeing Eye of Providence within a triangle representing the Holy Trinity.
 In each angle Hebrew letters spell out Jah, the name of God.
 Around this the nine orders of angels are arranged in three more overlapping triangles.
 Beneath this fly two putti, one carrying a ruler and a plumb line, while the other carries a tablet with the magic square of three.
 Within this square, numbers can be added by row, by column or diagonally, but always add up to fifteen.
+This figure can be compared similarly to that of the enneagram.

 In the centre of the image is a winged representation of the cosmos; the winged sphere was an ancient Egyptian symbol that Kircher interpreted as meaning the anima mundi.
 On the outer rim of this sphere are the primum mobile and the fixed stars, and within them the planets orbiting around the static earth at the centre.
 Beneath this, in the realm of the physical world, sit a learned Jew with an open book displaying the stars of David and Solomon, and a classical philosopher pointing to a model of Pythagoras' theorem.